Elbe Philharmonic Hall, Hamburg, Germany

 The base structure for the new hall is the Kaispeicher A, which was designed by Werner Kallmorge and built more than 40 years ago, between 1963 and 1966.
 Its strong lines, and distinctive cubism and characteristic façades will be retained.
 Up to two-thirds of the space will be used for the 510-space car park and backstage areas.
 Additional space will be used to provide educational facilities for the Elbe Philharmonic, particularly those aiding children's musical advancement.

-The single-shell glass façade will work in three different internal functions in the building.
+The single-shell glass façade works in three different internal functions in the building.
 In the hotel, the air vents become wave-like hatches, while the apartment balconies, which resemble horseshoe-shaped recesses in the glass, guarantee spectacular views, wind protection and lateral ventilation of the connecting rooms.
 The last glass window element was mounted in the façade on the north side of the roof in January 2014.

 Hall dynamics for visitors and tourists